 June 1952 saw them appear at the annual Richland Carnival (in Lebanon, Pennsylvania).
 In September, the "King Odum Four" were at the Fairmont Golf And Country Club in Ottawa for a week.
 November found them at the Penn Theater in Wilkes-Barre, Pennsylvania.

 In April 1953, they were the featured singers at an American Legion banquet in Huntingdon, Pennsylvania.
-They had just completed an engagement at the Palace Theater and had spent two weeks on the Kate Smith television show.
+They had just completed an engagement at the Palace Theater and had spent two weeks on the Kate Smith television show (they'd be back at least twice more that year).
 The article about them appearing in the show was actually featured on the first page of the local newspaper.
 After this, however, the group began to crumble.
 As usual, money (or more accurately, the lack of it) was the cause.
 Says Isaiah: "We didn't make it.
 We didn't sell records or get the big dollars.
 Just kind of fizzled out.
 We had financial responsibilities."
 The last appearance I can find for them is in September 1953 at the Morocco Club in Val d'Or, Quebec.

 By 1953, pianist Glenn Burgess had joined the Golden Gate Quartet (which then consisted of Clyde Riddick, Orlandus "Dad" Wilson, Eugene Mumford (former lead singer of the Larks), and Orville Brooks (formerly of the Jubalaires).
 Later that year, Gene Mumford decided to return to secular music.
 He recruited fellow Gates Orville Brooks and Glenn Burgess and set about looking for some other singers.
 By then, the King Odom Quartet had reached the end of its days, and Burgess persuaded Boots Bowers and Isaiah Bing to join with Mumford and Brooks.
 These five took the name of Mumford's old unit, the "Larks."
 An April 1954 blurb in the trades had the "newly-formed" Larks appearing at Le Ruban Bleu in New York.
 This is the group that would go on to record for Apollo's Lloyds subsidiary.